gitcommitshow/resilient-llm/README.md

     requestsPerMinute: 60,      // Limit to 60 requests per minute
     llmTokensPerMinute: 90000   // Limit to 90,000 LLM tokens per minute },
-  retries: 3, // Number of times to retry if req. fails for reasons possible to fix by retry
+  retries: 3, // Number of times to retry when req. fails and only if it is possible to fix by retry
   backoffFactor: 2 // Increase delay between retries by this factor });